jnizama/practicePython/README.md

 In this material you can find out how Python work and remeber python syntax in daily works.

+..1.
+Convert Decimal to Binary
+..2.
+Convert Decimal to Binary
+..3.
+Convert Decimal to Binary

 ## SQL Server connector

 Steps to Install